Our Learning Environment went through a major upgrade in 2014 which saw four of our six classrooms transformed into new and exciting learning spaces.

 A variety of furniture can be moved as students arrange it to meet their learning needs.

-Marama, our Year 0-3 learning space, is two classrooms built in 1929 opened through and including what was the corridor and cloak storage with the central wet area to one side, where the boys toilet used to be.
+Marama, was orginally created for our Year 0-3 students, but with current numbers of Year 7&8 it is now their learning space.
+Two classrooms built in 1929 have been opened through to include what was the corridor and cloak storage with the central wet area to one side, where the boys toilet used to be.
 Again there are a couple of ‘breakouts’ at one end of the main open learning space.
 A popular space is the ‘tree house’ where a nook has allowed us the opportunity to create a couple of small places to climb into.
 The original sash window set into an alcove has had a window seat added and along with a ‘picnic rug’ carpet this has become a great place to read.
-And to think until now this was lost to school bags!
+And to think for years being the corridoor, it was lost to school bags!

-Funds have not allowed for us to join our two other stand alone classrooms (Ramaroa) however teaching and learning is becoming more collaborative inline with the models developing in Turama and Marama.
-Some new furniture has been purchased for these spaces to allow for greater flexibility including a variety of tables; leaners, kneelers and whiteboard tables however as yet we have not introduced a variety of seating as we have in the upgraded spaces.
+Our two other stand alone classrooms (Ramaroa) were upgraded in 2020.
+With teaching and learning becoming increasingly collaborative inline with the model developed in Turama and Marama, each space has a breakout and seamless access to the outside.
+Students have identified these as ‘must haves’.
+New furniture has been purchased for these spaces to allow for greater flexibility including a variety of tables; leaners, kneelers and whiteboard tables and a variety of seating options.

 Our Learning Environment does not just stop at our buildings.
 Our grounds are spread over two levels.